What is it like to drive?

-Driving an EV is always a serene experience.
-The lack of noise from the drivetrain – save for a bit of whine from the e-motors, there’s none at all – amplifies wind and tyre-roar.
-Thankfully in the Model S these are both pretty well supressed.
+Driving an electric car is always a serene experience.
+The lack of noise from the drivetrain – except for a bit of whine from the e-motors – is unsettling at first, with only wind- and tyre-roar to keep your ears company.
+Thankfully in the Model S these are both pretty well suppressed.

-Country lanes are a bit tight too.
-But find a wide one and the Model S reveals itself to be a decent steer.
-Because they’ve kept the weight low it stays pretty flat.
-There’s no feel to the steering, but it’s accurate and quick enough to make the S feel pretty agile, especially given the size of the thing.
+These are a bit tight too.
+But find a wide one and the Model S reveals itself to be a decent drive.
+Because they’ve kept the weight low it stays pretty flat, and while there’s little feel to the steering, it’s accurate and quick enough to make the S feel pretty agile, especially given the size of the thing.

 What’s this ‘yoke’ word I keep hearing?

 Ah yes, thought you’d mention that.
 The latest update for the Model S did away with the conventional, round steering wheel and replaced it with an F1-style, aircraft-inspired yoke… thing.
 Having tried it we reckon the yoke is best avoided, and in markets where the Model S remains on sale you now have to pay to option it over a normal steering wheel.
 Save your cash.